Elizabeth "Liz" HempowiczTweet

 Public Policy Associate

-Area of expertise: Freedom of Information Act, Advocacy
+Area of expertise: Advocacy, Freedom of Information Act, Government Accountability, Whistleblower Protections

 Elizabeth Hempowicz is POGO’s Public Policy Associate.
 She develops public policy recommendations related to POGO’s program areas, and works to further those recommendations on Capitol Hill.
 She also participates in various coalitions, representing POGO’s public policy concerns.
 Before coming to POGO, Liz interned with the Center for Effective Government, the Electronic Privacy Information Center, and the Constitution Project.
 She earned her J.D. from American University’s Washington College of Law in 2014, where she served as the Managing Editor of the Legislation and Policy Brief.
 She earned a B.A. in International Political Economy and Diplomacy at the University of Bridgeport in 2010.